 In 2015, three young Vietnamese-Hungarians with a passion for cooking and a background in fashion and design launched a trendy Asian-fusion restaurant, Sáo, in the tourist-packed Jewish Quarter of Budapest.
-Spurred by Sáo's success, they later opened KHAN, another chic, Instragram-friendly venue, situated in the residential Újlipótváros neighborhood a bit outside the city center.
+Spurred by Sáo's success, they later opened KHAN, another chic, Instragram-friendly venue, situated within the residential Újlipótváros neighborhood a bit outside the city center.

 Here, too, a striking interior complete with contemporary art, sleek wood finishes, concrete columns, and Asian collectibles is positively overwhelming.
-And here, too, the dishes are a collection of slightly overpriced but tasty pan-Asian staples ranging from dumplings (€6) to pho soups (€9), tempura (€6), fried rice (€9), and fried noodles (€10).
+And here, too, the dishes are a collection of slightly overpriced but tasty pan-Asian staples ranging from dumplings to pho soups to tempura to fried rice to fried noodles (all in the €10-12 range).

 If a hopping spot focused on visual impressions — food is served in beautifully hand-crafted Vietnamese ceramic bowls — gets you going, then you'll likely enjoy KHAN.
 Otherwise, you can also explore some of Budapest's more under-the-radar Asian restaurants that serve more adventurous dishes at lower price points (see the best Chinese, Japanese, and Vietnamese restaurants).

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 But this also means I must rely on readers to support my work.
 If you've enjoyed this article, please consider making a donation.